MicrosoftDocs/microsoft-365-community/Community/making-good-technology-decisions--compare-link-news-link-and-link-to-a-document.md

 ### Link in Highlighted Content Web Part

 Links display a generic browser icon and use the file name as the card title.
 For better usability, rename Link files to meaningful names.
 Author and date reflect the Link file, not the original content.

+> [!NOTE]
-Note: Clicking a Link in Highlighted Content opens a view item page, but displays as a warning and requires extra user interaction to navigate to the Link.
+> Clicking a Link in Highlighted Content opens a view item page, but displays as a warning and requires extra user interaction to navigate to the Link.

 ![Clicking a Link from a Highlighted Content Web Part](media/making-good-technology-decisions--compare-link-news-link-and-link-to-a-document/link-document-highlighted-content.jpg)